MeteorTheLizard/SMITE-Optimizer/README.md

 Q: My Antivirus says this program is potentially harmful or a virus.

-* A: A common problem with AutoIt scripts, please go [here](https://docs.google.com/forms/d/e/1FAIpQLScbpgxotYzSyGYVUS3LJP6_4mluQlXEK0VjpXglEgsHbDsMAQ/viewform) to report this problem to me.
+* A: A common problem with AutoIt scripts, please go [here (outdated link)]() to report this problem to me.
 I will then get in contact with the Antivirus provider.

 Q: The game no longer starts after optimizing it.